chenka/battleship-api/README.md

 ## Todo
 - [ ] Clean code
+- [ ] Prevent attack before all ships has been deployed
 - [ ] return 404 when gameId not found
 - [ ] Add more unit test
 - [ ] Clear database before run test